Careers Education Resources

 Gain insight from some of the UK's leading businesses, helping your students discover new career paths.

 Navigating the world of work is a daunting challenge for most young people.
 Currently, students face an uncertain labour market when they leave school.
 On top of this, they have missed out on work experience opportunities and one-to-one careers guidance.
-It is crucial now more than ever that they receive extra help and resources for their post-school success.
+It's crucial now more than ever that they receive the guidance and resources for their post-school success.